Should I Get a Business Loan?

 Here are some things to think over when deciding to take out an inventory loan:

 - Consider waste.
 If you acquire too much inventory and that inventory expires, then it's the same as throwing away money.
 For this reason, take into consideration the shelf life of a product -and, don't order more product than you need.
-Taking on a smaller loan to acquire just enough inventory is better than taking on a larger loan with a higher interest rate that won't serve your businesses purposes.
+Taking on a smaller loan to acquire just enough inventory is better than taking on a larger loan with a higher interest rate that won't serve your purposes.

 - Create sales projections based on last year's numbers.
 Go back and review last year’s sales and make comparisons with where you're at now and where you are likely to be by the end of the year.
 Taking an average of a few years sales is a good starting point for how much loan you should buy.

 - Be conservative.
 It's better to take out a little less loan than what you think you'll need.
 With inventory, things are a little different.
-Sometimes there are other ways of acquiring inventory without the help of a business loan.
+Sometimes there are other ways of acquiring inventory without the help of a loan.
 For this reason, have some other options in mind and take out just enough money to cover what costs you think you'll need to cover.

 Hire New Talent

-If you are a new business owner, chances are you're wearing many hats; you are doing everything from bookkeeping to managing to operating your business day in and day out.
-Over time, as your business grows, it may be necessary to leverage the help of others, and this means hiring staff.
+If you are a new business owner, chances are you're wearing many hats; you are doing everything from bookkeeping to managing to operating your company day in and day out.
+Over time, as your venture grows, it may be necessary to leverage the help of others, and this means hiring staff.
 Hiring staff can be a smart investment, but sometimes it can be a fatal liability.
-It's important to understand your business needs—What's most important in your business at this time?
+It's important to understand your needs—What's most important in your business at this time?
 Hire the staff needed to fill those positions.

 Here are some things to consider when hiring new talent for your business.